-The Ascot races start this week and are among the world’s most prestigious race meetings.
+The Ascot races are among the world’s most prestigious race meetings.
 More than half a million visitors attend every year and a massive £5.5 million in prize money will be given out.

 There is a long history of horse racing on the grounds at Ascot and it’s always had a royal association.
 King James I began the family tradition in the 16th century, becoming a huge supporter of horse races and equestrian sports.
 In 1711 Queen Anne was out riding near her home in Windsor Castle when she came upon an area of heath.
 She claimed it was “ideal for horses to gallop at full stretch.”
 Over the next few years she held a series of equestrian events on the site, which is the site of today’s Ascot race course.